How is pneumonia diagnosed and treated?

 Treatment depends on how severe your pneumonia is.
 Treatment with antibiotics should be started as soon as possible after diagnosis.
 If you’re admitted to hospital, this should be within 4 hours of admission.

 If you have mild pneumonia, you may be able to manage it at home with treatment from your GP, especially if you have support from family and friends.
 Your GP will prescribe a 5-day course of antibiotics, which you’ll probably take as tablets.
 If you don’t start to feel better after 3 days, tell your GP – you may need a longer course of antibiotics.

 Some people are too ill to be treated at home and need to go to hospital.

-You’ll usually be given two different kinds of antibiotics at the same time.
-You may have to take antibiotics for seven to ten days – but you won’t necessarily have to stay in hospital that long.
+You’ll usually be given 2 different kinds of antibiotics at the same time, usually for 5 to 7 days but possibly up to 10 days.
+But you won’t necessarily have to stay in hospital that long.

 People who are in hospital for other medical problems and then develop pneumonia have a high risk of becoming very ill.
 They may need different, more powerful antibiotics.

 It’s very important to finish your full course of antibiotics – don’t stop taking your antibiotics before the end of the course, even if you start to feel better.

 - pleurisy – where the pleura, the thin linings between your lungs and ribcage, become inflamed, leading to chest pain.
 If you have pleurisy, you are more likely to develop fluid on the lungs.